IOS jailbreaking: Carrier unlocking

 Jailbreaking also opens the possibility for using software to unofficially unlock carrier-locked iPhones so they can be used with other carriers.
 Software-based unlocks have been available since September 2007, with each tool applying to a specific iPhone model and baseband version (or multiple models and versions).
 This includes the iPhone 4S, iPhone 4, iPhone 3GS, and iPhone 3G models.
 An example of unlocking an iPhone through a Jailbreak utility would be Redsn0w.
 Through this software, iPhone users will be able to create a custom IPSW and unlock their device.
-Moreover, during the unlocking process, there are options to install Cydia the iPad baseband.
+Moreover, during the unlocking process, there are options to install the iPad baseband to the iPhone.

 Installation of malware

 Cybercriminals may jailbreak an iPhone to install malware or target jailbroken iPhones on which malware can be installed more easily.
-The Italian cybersecurity company Hacking Team, which sells hacking software to law enforcement agencies, advised police to jailbreak iPhones to allow tracking software to be installed on them.
+The Italian cybersecurity company Hacking Team, which used to sell hacking software to law enforcement agencies, advised police to jailbreak iPhones to allow tracking software to be installed on them.